What If I’m Injured at My Work?

 Utah law gives you a number of rights if you have been injured on the job.
 These rights include the following:

-The obligations the State wants you to know about when you make a comp claim include:
+The obligations the State wants you to know about when you make a comp claim include the following: